Cheap credit not fuelling German real estate bubble for now- central banker

 Buch said that the Bundesbank was generally concerned about low interest rates spurring risk taking at a time when asset valuations are already high.

-(Reporting by Leigh Thomas; editing by John Stonestreet)
+Reporting by Leigh Thomas; editing by John Stonestreet